Operator-Valued Hardy Spaces and Kramers--Kronig Relations for Non-Markovian Quantum Memory Kernels: Operator-Valued Dispersion Relations

 \end{theorem}

-\begin{corollary}[Principal-value and subtracted KK beyond $H^1$] If $\Ktilde \in \Hp{p}$ for some finite $p>1$ but $\Ktilde\notin\Hp{1}$, the KK relation still holds in the $L^p$ boundary-value/principal-value sense.
-If, in addition, a real frequency $\omega_*$ is chosen where the boundary value is finite and the subtracted integral is convergent, the once-subtracted KK relation reads
+\begin{corollary}[Principal-value and subtracted KK beyond $H^1$] If $\Ktilde \in \Hp{p}(\BB)$ for some finite $p>1$, Eq.~\eqref{eq:kk} holds in the $L^p$ boundary-value/principal-value sense.
+Let $\omega_*$ be a common Lebesgue point of the boundary components at which the principal-value identity holds and $\Ktilde(\omega_*)$ is finite.
+Then, for almost every $\omega$ in the same full-measure set, subtraction of the two principal-value identities gives

-The subtraction point must not be placed at a threshold singularity such as $\omega=0$ for a sub-Ohmic density with $|\omega|^{s-1}$ divergence. \end{corollary}

-It is not difficult to see that the Cauchy integral formula on semicircular contours in $\HH$, combined with the Plemelj-Sokhotski boundary-value formula, gives the standard relations; see~\cite{king2009,toll1956,kubo1957,perinelli2024} for the scalar case.
-The operator-valued generalization follows because the Cauchy kernel $(\omega' - \omega)^{-1}$ is scalar and the integral converges in operator norm.